Tomato Lentils with Potato Hash

 1. Cook the toor dal: if using a pressure cooker, cook the dal with enough water until soft.
 If using a pot, cover the dal with water and cook until tender, about 30–40 minutes.

-2. In a pan, heat 1 tablespoon of vegetable oil over medium heat.
+2. In a pan, heat 1 tbsp of vegetable oil over medium heat.
 Add the mustard seeds and cumin seeds.
 Once they start to splutter, add the chana dal, udad dal, and hing.
 Stir for 30 seconds, then add the garlic and sauté until golden brown.

 3. Add the diced tomatoes, turmeric powder, and salt.
 Cook until the tomatoes are soft and mushy, about 5–7 minutes.